ninjamike1211/PaddlePals/database/rest_api.md

     **params**:
     - `user_id`: the user ID of the stats to record
     - `game_id`: the game ID of the game
+    - `swing_count`: number of swings user performed in the game
+    - `swing_hits`: number of swings which hit the ball by user in the game
     - `swing_min`: minimum swing speed
     - `swing_max`: maximum swing speed
     - `swing_avg`: average swing speed